 \section{Introduction}

-Recent progress in experiments with NISQ devices on demonstrating advantages in solving specific problems, such as random circuit sampling~\cite{arute2019quantum, wu2021strong, zhu2021quantum} and boson sampling~\cite{zhong2020quantum, wang2019boson, zhong2021phase}, has stimulated a new wave of studies of fundamental limits of classical techniques in exact and approximate simulation of interacting many-body quantum systems.
-Specifically, various techniques utilizing matrix product state (MPS)~\cite{vidal2003efficient, zhou2020limits}, projected entangled-pair states (PEPS)~\cite{guo2019general}, neural network quantum states (NNQS)~\cite{jonsson2018neural, carrasquilla2021probabilistic, carleo2021classical} have been used in simulating quantum circuits of dozens of qubits.
-New tensor network contraction techniques have been successfully used for the efficient simulation of the quantum supremacy circuits~\cite{pan2021simulating, pan2021solving, gray2021hyper}.
-However, these still advanced methods suffer from many challenges.
-For example, MPS based simulators are restricted by the area-law scaling of the entanglement entropy.
-NNQS-based simulators suffer from inaccuracies induced by the noise coming from variational Monte Carlo (VMC) based calculations~\cite{carleo2017solving, carleo2012localization}.
-The most advanced tensor network contraction algorithms for classical simulation of quantum supremacy circuits provides only measurement samples and does not provide the entire final state of a circuit.
+Recent progress in experiments with noisy intermediate-scale quantum (NISQ) devices on demonstrating advantages in solving specific problems, such as random circuit sampling~\cite{arute2019quantum, wu2021strong, zhu2021quantum} and boson sampling~\cite{zhong2020quantum, wang2019boson, zhong2021phase}, has stimulated a new wave of studies of the fundamental limits of classical techniques in the exact and approximate simulation of interacting many-body quantum systems.
+Specifically, various techniques using matrix product states (MPS)~\cite{vidal2003efficient, zhou2020limits}, projected entangled-pair states (PEPS)~\cite{guo2019general}, fractal states~\cite{Petrova2024}, neural network quantum states (NNQS)~\cite{jonsson2018neural, carrasquilla2021probabilistic, carleo2021classical} have been used in simulating quantum circuits of dozens of qubits.
+New tensor network contraction techniques have been successfully used for the efficient simulation of the quantum advantage circuits~\cite{pan2021simulating, pan2021solving, gray2021hyper, tindall2024efficient}.
+However, these advanced methods still suffer from many challenges.
+For example, MPS-based simulators are fundamentally restricted by the area-law scaling of the entanglement entropy.
+NNQS-based simulators suffer from inaccuracies induced by the noise coming from variational Monte Carlo (VMC)-based calculations~\cite{carleo2017solving, carleo2012localization}.
+The most advanced tensor network contraction algorithms for the classical simulation of quantum supremacy circuits provide only measurement samples and do not provide the entire final state.